 Five Nations Arts, Mandan

-Established to help bring the art of the native tribes of North Dakota to the forefront, Five Nations Arts features handmade works by artists from Turtle Mountain Band of Chippewa, Three Affiliated Tribes (Mandan, Hidatsa an Arikara), Lakota and Dakota.
+The Five Nations Arts was established to help bring the art of the native tribes of North Dakota to the forefront.
+It features handmade works by artists from Turtle Mountain Band of Chippewa, Three Affiliated Tribes (Mandan, Hidatsa an Arikara), Lakota and Dakota.
 Visitors can browse and buy a variety of crafts including woven baskets, buffalo skin robes, stone figures, beaded jewelry and painted pottery.

 Stay up to date on all things group travel by subscribing to Leisure Group Travel today.